Door Security Bar – Significant Extra Layer Of Protection

 What Is A Door Security Bar and How Does It Work

-It’s simply an adjustable metal bar that slips under the doorknob to resist a forced entry through your front door, or any door.
+It’s simply an adjustable metal bar (usually aluminum or steel) that slips under the doorknob to resist a forced entry through your front door, or any door.
 More details on the adjustments below…

 Master Lock – Adjustable

 - The security bar provides peace of mind, especially while sleeping at night!

 - It significantly reduces the chance of a successful break-in.

 - The bar takes just a few seconds to tuck it in place (it doesn’t have to be jammed under the knob).
 And it is a very easy habit to get into using every night before you go to bed (or whenever).